biocypher/biochatter/README.md

 [ChatGSE](https://chat.biocypher.org), which is being developed at https://github.com/biocypher/ChatGSE.
 More to come, so stay tuned!

+BioChatter is part of the [BioCypher](https://github.com/biocypher) ecosystem, connecting natively to BioCypher knowledge graphs.

 ## Installation

 To use the package, install it from PyPI, for instance using pip (`pip install